- CLASS: Amphibia (Amphibians)

 Male Panamanian golden frogs make a whistling sound and have at least two different kinds of calls loud enough to carry into the forest from their home near the water's edge.
 This is a very interesting behavior, since the frogs have no eardrums and the rivers where they live can be very, very loud.
 So, how do they communicate?

 Like many humans who lack the ability to hear, golden frogs use a form of sign language to signal to one another.
 They "wave" their hands or raise and move their feet to defend territory, try to attract a mate, or even to greet one another.
-Researchers continue to study and learn more about this unique method of frog communication.
+Conservation scientists continue to study and learn more about this unique method of frog communication.

 Once a male Panamanian golden frog has attracted a female’s attention and she ambles into his territory, he climbs onto her back and holds on tight.
 She finds a shallow, shady place in the nearby stream and produces a long strand of cream-colored eggs, which she attaches to a rock or pebbles to keep them from being washed downstream.
 As she lays her eggs, the male fertilizes them; tadpoles hatch out about nine days later.
 Sometimes, a male hangs on to the female for several days until she lays her eggs.
 Talk about persuasive!